|Islamorada Sheriffs District

 Washington, DC 20580

 You should also be aware of another scam that is currently going on.
-Keep a watch out for people standing near you at retail stores, restaurants, grocery stores, etc that have a cellular telephone.
-With the new camera cell phones they can take a picture of your credit card, which gives them your name, number and expiration date.
+Keep a watch out for people standing near you at retail stores, restaurants, grocery stores, etc. that have a cellular telephone.
+With camera cell phones they can take a picture of your credit card, which gives them your name, number and expiration date.
 So be aware of your surroundings.